 Sub Goal 4: Limiting potential to overfit [Due November 4th]

-Given the large number of features we’re working with, we also plan to use dimensionality reduction methods to explore a higher number of dimensions while limiting potential for overfitting.
-Methods like PCA will allow us to investigate whether there is information (variance) contained in counties that correlates with the percent of error.
+Given the large number of features we’re working with, we also plan to use dimensionality reduction methods to explore a higher number of dimensions while limiting the potential for overfitting.
+Methods like PCA will allow us to investigate whether information (variance) is contained in counties that correlates with the percent of error.

 Goal 4: Develop independent population estimates for counties and other sub-state geographies in North Carolina.
 [Due end of semester]